Dutch leader faces pressure over old-school text messages

 Opposition parties are demanding more information from Rutte, who hastily left Thursday’s debate to meet with German Chancellor Olaf Scholz, after refusing to answer questions about how many text messages he deleted.

 The prime minister now has a new phone, however.
-He says he switched not because of the scandal but because his previous phone stopped working during a recent trip to the United States.
+The government information service says he switched not because of the scandal but because his previous phone stopped working during a recent trip to the United States.

-During Thursday’s five-hour debate, he called the new the new smartphone “clunky” and “ugly.”
+During Thursday’s five-hour debate, Rutte called his new smartphone “clunky” and “ugly.”